Multi-Structural Games and Number of Quantifiers: Towards Establishing Upper Bounds on

 \section{Towards Establishing Upper Bounds on $g(r)$}

-A potent tool for finding an upper bound k on the value of $g(r)$ will be to find strategies such that Duplicator can win $r$-round games on two linear orders whenever the sizes of the linear orders are at least $k$.
+A potent tool for finding an upper bound $k$ on the value of $g(r)$ will be to find strategies such that Duplicator can win $r$-round games on a \textit{pair of singleton linear orders} whenever the sizes of the linear orders are at least $k$.
 All of our upper bounds are established in this manner.

 Since we have established that $g(1) = 1$, we start establishing upper bounds at $g(2)$.

 \begin{lem} Duplicator can win $2$-round \ms games whenever both linear orders are of size $2$ or greater, and hence $g(2) \leq 2$. \end{lem}